Back

 There are several types of anxiety disorders including panic disorder, generalized anxiety disorder, specific phobias, social anxiety disorder, post-traumatic stress disorder, obsessive-compulsive disorder, and separation anxiety disorder.

-Let's explore the common types:
+Let's discuss the common types:

 • Panic disorder